Headscratchers / Miss Peregrine's Home for Peculiar Children

 Also, they left in the dead of night, to make sure no one knew.

 And they left by way of some rowboats, from a little-used part of the island.
-Abe walked right through town and caught the ferry over.
+Abe walked right through town and caught the ferry over, so took off from another part of the island and probably went to another part of Britain.

 If Millard is invisible, then why wasn't his blood invisible when he was shot?